 Patient zero had been medical doctor Liu Jianlun, 64, who had came to Hong Kong from Guangzhou on February 21, to attend a wedding.
 He checked himself into room 911 of the Metropole Hotel, in Kowloon, where he took ill, infecting at least 16 other guests and visitors.
 Rushed to hospital, he died in early march, after having infected a number of hospital personnel, who would die soon afterwards.

 For weeks, as the infection kept making people ill, Beijing denied anything untoward was taking place in the rest of the country, in spite of the public accusation launched on April 4 by Jiang Yanyong, a retired military surgeon that revealed in an email to CCTV leaked to the Western press that military hospitals were full of SARS patients.
-For weeks, Beijing denied anything untoward was taking place in the rest of the country.

 Finally, on April 19, when the respiratory disease had already infected thousands, the government decided to stop the cover up.